microsoft/PR-Metrics/docs/development.md

 ## Testing

-This task is tested via unit tests constructed using the [Mocha][mocha] test framework, the [Chai][chai] assertion library and the [ts-mockito][tsmockito] mocking library.
+This task is tested via unit tests constructed using the [Mocha][mocha] test framework and the [ts-mockito][tsmockito] mocking library.
 Tests follow the [Arrange-Act-Assert pattern][aaa], and they can be run using `npm test` from within the `src/task` folder.
 This command will output both the test results and code coverage metrics.

 The code coverage is currently extremely high, and a high rate of coverage should be maintained for all changes.
 There are a large number of edge cases